AGM 2007

 Sefton's adaptation of this Shakespeare comedy will be our

 touring production this year.
 It will run from 16th July to 21st July at several 'local' venues.
+Please

-Rehearsals start on 8th May 2007 and dress rehearsal will be on 16th July at the Old Rectory, Sampford
+start on 8th May 2007 and dress rehearsal will be on 16th July at the Old Rectory, Sampford

 Brett.

-Sefton's adaptation sets the play in 1963, on the 5th June,
+Sefton's adaptation sets the play in 1963, on the 5th June, the

-the day that the Profumo scandal hit the front pages.
+day that the Profumo scandal hit the front pages.
 The production will aim to invoke the historical

 authenticity of the period.